jokogarcia/jokogarcia/README.md

 # About me

-> I am an Electronic Engineer with experience in .NET / C#, and JS/TS and, to a lesser degree some non-professional experience in Java, Kotlin and Python.
+> I am an Electronic Engineer with experience in .NET / C#, and JS/TS and, to a lesser degree, some non-professional experience in Java, Kotlin and Python.
 I work well both independently and as part of a Scrum team.
 I am passionate about learning and always strive to deliver quality work on time.
 I am fluent in English and Spanish, but still learning German.
 I look forward to discussing my qualifications further in an upcoming interview

 # Work Experience